flsantna/WoW-token/README.md

 The final model was constructed with 4 lstm layers and as output layer, one dense with output of X units, equal to the selected window in config.py file.
-As input, the model get the data in the format [Batch, Window, Lookback] as window being the prediction window, 3,, 7, 14 or 28 units, and lookback, that is the amount of data that the model receives to do its prediction.
+As input, the model get the data in the format [Batch, Window, Lookback] as window being the prediction window, 3, 7, 14 or 28 units, and lookback, that is the amount of data that the model receives to do its prediction.

-LSTM layer need it's data to be in window format, a window that moves through the dataset and creates overlapping between next and previous windows.
-For that to happen, was choose that the window moves 1 data per windows, so every data that is feeded to the model it is in general, 1 unit forward the previous one.
-As exemple:
+LSTM layer need its data to be in window format, a window that moves through the dataset and creates overlapping between next and previous windows.
+For that to happen, was chosen that the window moves 1 data per windows, so every data that is feeded to the model it is in general, 1 unit forward the previous one.
+As example:

                                       Lookback                     Window